The Ghost of Frankenstein: Plot

-The residents of the village of Frankenstein feel they are under a curse and blame all their troubles on Frankenstein's monster.
+The residents of Frankenstein's village feel they are under a curse and blame all their troubles on Frankenstein's monster.
 The Mayor allows them to destroy Frankenstein's castle.
 Ygor finds the monster released from his sulfuric tomb by the explosions.
-The exposure to the sulfur weakened yet preserved the monster.
-Ygor and the monster flee the castle, and the monster is struck by a bolt of lightning.
+The exposure to the sulfur has weakened yet preserved the monster.
+After fleeing the castle with Ygor, the monster is struck by a bolt of lightning.
 Ygor decides to find Ludwig, the second son of Henry Frankenstein, to help the monster regain his strength.
 Ludwig Frankenstein is a doctor who, along with his assistants Dr. Kettering and Dr. Theodore Bohmer, has a successful practice in Visaria.
 Bohmer was formerly Ludwig's teacher but is now his envious assistant.

 Ygor and the monster arrive in Visaria, where the monster befriends a young girl, Cloestine Hussman.
 The monster carries her onto a roof to retrieve her ball, killing two villagers who attempt to intervene.
-After Cloestine asks the monster to bring her back down, the monster returns the girl to her father Herr Hussman and is immediately captured by police.
-The town prosecutor, Erik Ernst, comes to Ludwig and asks him to examine the giant they have captured.
+After Cloestine asks the monster to bring her back down, the monster returns the girl to her father Herr Hussman and is captured by police.
+The town prosecutor, Erik Ernst, later asks Ludwig to examine the giant they have captured.
 Before he can, Ygor visits Ludwig and informs him that the giant is the monster.
 Ygor implores Ludwig to heal the monster's body and brain.
 Ludwig refuses, so Ygor blackmails him with the threat of revealing Ludwig's ancestry to the villagers.

-At the police station, the monster is restrained with chains as a hearing is conducted to investigate the murder of the villagers.
-When Ludwig denies recognizing the monster, it breaks free in a fit of rage, and is led away by Ygor.
+At the courthouse, the monster is restrained with chains as a hearing is conducted to investigate the recent murders.
+When Ludwig denies recognizing the monster, it breaks free in a fit of rage and is led away by Ygor.

 Elsa, Ludwig's daughter, finds the Frankenstein journals and learns the story of the monster.
-She sees Ygor and the monster in the window, and after breaking into Ludwig's laboratory, the monster kills Dr. Kettering.
-The monster grabs Elsa, but Ludwig is able to subdue him with knockout gas.
+She sees Ygor and the monster in the window.
+After breaking into Ludwig's laboratory, the monster kills Dr. Kettering.
+The monster grabs Elsa, but Ludwig subdues him with knockout gas.
 Ludwig is examining the monster when it awakens and tries to kill him.
 Ludwig tranquilizes the monster and then tries to enlist Bohmer's aid in dissecting him.
-Bohmer refuses, claiming it would be murder.
+Bohmer refuses, saying it would be murder.

 While studying his family's journals, Ludwig is visited by the ghost of his father, Henry Frankenstein.
 The spirit implores him to supply the monster with a good brain.
-Ludwig calls in Bohmer and Ygor and tells them that he plans to put the deceased Dr. Kettering's brain into the monster's skull.
-Ygor protests that he'll lose his friend, and asks Ludwig to use his brain.
-Ludwig refuses because of Ygor's sinister nature.
-Elsa begs Ludwig to stop his experiments, but he chooses to operate on the monster as soon as possible.
+Ludwig tells Bohmer and Ygor that he plans to put the deceased Dr. Kettering's brain into the monster.
+Ygor protests that he will lose his friend, and offers his own brain for the experiment.
+Ludwig refuses, distrustful of Ygor's nature.
+Elsa begs Ludwig to stop his experiments, to no avail.
 Ygor tells Bohmer that he should not be subordinate to Ludwig.
-Ygor promises to help the disgraced doctor if he agrees to put Ygor's brain into the monster.
+Ygor promises to help the disgraced doctor if he puts Ygor's brain into the monster.